- Your toddler needs activities that teach pouring skills.

-Toddlers need this (unless you plan to pour every drink for them until they graduate from college…).
+Toddlers need moments like this, unless you plan to pour every drink for them until they graduate from college…

 Excuse me for a hot second while I get on my soap box.

-That means, we might need to step back for a hot second and let them learn how to do things on there own.
+What that means is we might need to step back for a hot second and let them learn how to do things on their own.

 Of course, that might mean messes.
 It might mean spills.
 It might be a little frustrating for us to watch but if we don’t give them space to learn then we haven’t taught them anything at all.